Goatella/PHP-Calendar/README.md

 Very simple PHP Calendar

 Distributed as-is.
+No support provided.

-Do with it as you will :)
+Do with it as you will...
+Happy Coding! :)